Your cold email tool tells you the email was opened. Maybe even that the link was clicked.

 Every cold email platform — Smartlead, Instantly, Lemlist, Apollo, Woodpecker — tracks the same metrics:

-The gap: between "clicked the link" and "replied to your email" is where most buying intent actually lives.
 A prospect who spent 3 minutes reading your case study and then forwarded it to a colleague is far more qualified than one who replied "sure, send me more info" out of politeness.
+But if your only data is "email opened, link clicked," you'll never know the difference.

 What post-click engagement actually looks like